 However, after the Dukes of Burgundy assumed control in the 11th century, the region’s viticultural map and priorities began to change.
 By the 1700s, much Gamay had been grubbed up due to the aristocracy’s intense dislike of the grape – ditto Melon de Bourgogne.
 The establishment felt Melon could not produce high-quality wines in Burgundy’s climate, a pale and unremarkable shadow of Chardonnay’s greatness.
 Nevertheless, Melon de Bourgogne subsequently found a welcome home in the western Loire Valley that same century.
 Its arrival was most fortuitous: a terrible winter had killed off large swathes of vines in the Loire.
-Cash-strapped growers desperately needed a robust replacement to withstand the inevitable frosts and cold weather of early spring.
+Cash-strapped growers desperately needed a robust replacement to withstand early spring’s inevitable frosts and cold weather.
 Thus, Melon de Bourgogne was the answer to all their prayers.

-Indeed, Loire Valley vignerons were enthusiastic adopters of the grape, planting an impressive acreage in the region of Anjou.
+Indeed, Loire Valley vignerons were enthusiastic adopters of the grape, planting an impressive acreage in the region of Anjou-Saumur.
 The grape’s ability to survive frost attacks even encouraged growers to rip out long-established varieties and replace them with Melon de Bourgogne.
-Meanwhile, investors from Holland had come to the Loire in the 1700s, intent on building a distillation industry unrivaled in Europe.
+Meanwhile, investors from Holland had come to the Loire in the 1700s, intent on building an unrivaled distillation industry in Europe.
 They started to plant Melon near the port of Nantes – an ideal location from which to ship their lucrative export.
 It has dominated production in the Pays Nantais region ever since.
-By the late-18th century, wealthy Parisians regarded the idyllic landscape of the Loire as their de facto second home.
+By the late 18th century, wealthy Parisians regarded the idyllic landscape of the Loire as their de facto second home.
 Several ornate and splendid chateaux were built during this period, many of which survive today.

 Sadly, the arrival of phylloxera in the 1800s shattered this bucolic paradise.
 In the early 1860s, growers noticed a disturbing trend in their vineyards: plants died quickly and without apparent reason.
 The cause was a deadly pest imported from the US called phylloxera.
 Its poisonous saliva laid waste to vineyards across France, although certain regions in the Loire did not report any outbreaks until the 1880s.
 After much trial and error, winegrowers discovered that American rootstock had developed an inbuilt resistance to the disease.
 As a result, a large-scale regrating program was authorized across the Loire, although certain vineyards never recovered.
 Côtes d’Auvergne and the upper Cher Valley are two examples of wine zones that were abandoned to their fates, as growers could not be convinced to return to viticulture.

-Yet it is easy to produce very mediocre and acidic wine from Melon de Bourgogne.
+Yet producing very mediocre and acidic wine from Melon de Bourgogne is easy.
 Vigorous and prone to delivering high yields, plant growth must be strictly and diligently controlled from bud burst to harvest.
 Only low-yielding vineyards will produce wines with character, perfume, and balanced acidity.
 The alternative is not pretty: tart dross with all the charm of a mosquito bite.

 Winemaking in Muscadet is not as unsophisticated – and rushed – as you may have heard.
 Or at least not when discussing the very best Melon de Bourgogne wines.
 Nevertheless, mass-market brands (sadly still around) are made in the blink of an eye – the overriding goal is to preserve the fruit from oxidation, ferment large volumes of must, stabilize the wine, and bottle it ASAP.
 The only ambition is to produce a drinkable aperitif with some citrus fruit and enough acidity to refresh.
 If any greatness is achieved, it is purely by accident!